 Receipt of a tuition deferment is not a guarantee that you will receive aid and does not prevent a cash collections hold from being placed on your student account.
 Cash collection holds prevent you from registering for future terms and from obtaining official transcripts until your account is paid in full.

 If you still owe tuition after the expiration date has passed, you will be assessed a late payment fee by the University Controller's Office (UCO).

-To qualify for an automatic deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
-Deferments are automatically posted on OASIS if you:
+To qualify for an automatic tuition deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
+Tuition deferments are automatically posted in OASIS if you:

 - Are a degree seeking student, and;

 - Are enrolled in at least half-time in USF classes appropriate to your grade level; and